-- DIF: Cognitive Level: Comprehension REF: p.
-52 - TOP: Step of the Nursing Process: Implementation - MSC: Client Needs: Management of Care - 15.
-During the third step in the critical thinking process: - a.
-New data are obtained - b.
-Values are clarified - c.
-Existing information is compared with past knowledge - d.
-The problem is identified
+DIF: Cognitive Level: Comprehension REF: p.
+51 TOP: Step of the Nursing Process: Implementation

+101. Step of the runsing Process.
+Implementati

+MSC: Client Needs: Management of Care

+- 15. During the third step in the critical thinking process

+- a. new data are obtained.

+- b. values are clarified.

+- c. existing information is compared with past knowledge.

+- d. the problem is identified.